CluedIn-io/CluedIn.Documentation/docs/060-manipulation.md

 > If the entity type is not showing, it means there are actually not Entities in CluedIn with that Entity Type.

-You will not be able to setup the values correctly.
+You will now be able to setup the values correctly.

 - Display Name is the name that will be used to mention the entity type.
 - Icon is the icon used in several places in the UI so User can quickly see what kind of Entity it is.